2DegreesInvesting/r2dii.climate.stress.test/README.md

 institutions, supervisors, regulators and other stakeholders.
 The tool aims at highlighting potential financial risk in especially climate relevant sectors, split by production technology where required.
-The sectors covered by the 2Dii climate stress test and therefore by this package, follow mostly the logic of the Paris Agreement Capital Transition Assessment (PACTA) tool, but can in principle be adapted to other settings.
+The sectors covered by the 2DII climate stress test and therefore by this package, follow mostly the logic of the Paris Agreement Capital Transition Assessment (PACTA) tool, but can in principle be adapted to other settings.
 Application of the code requires availability of custom data.
-In order to participate in a climate stress testing project with 2 degrees investing initiative please contact
-<jacob@2degrees-investing.org>.
+For more information about the methodology and inquiries on running a pilot of the stress test in cooperation with 2DII, please contact <jacob@2degrees-investing.org>.

 ## Installation